mosheurpau/users-load-and-display-DICOM-files/README.md

-# DICOM Viewer
+# DICOM Viewer with React and Cornerstone.js

-This project is a simple DICOM viewer built using React and Cornerstone.js.
-It allows users to load and display DICOM files from their local file system.
+This project is a simple DICOM viewer built with React and Cornerstone.js.
+It allows users to load and display DICOM files from your local file system, and provides functionalities for zooming, rotating, inverting, and resetting the viewport.

 ## Features

-- Load DICOM files from the local file system.
+- Load and display DICOM files
-- Display DICOM images using Cornerstone.js.
-- Basic user interface for selecting and viewing DICOM files.
+- Zoom in and out
+- Apply random zoom
+- Rotate image by 30 degrees
+- Invert image colors
+- Reset viewport to default settings